DavidWidjaja-137/finance_tracker/readme.md

 A simple finance tracker for personal savings, investments, and expenditures.

 ## Features in Development
-- A single transaction mapping, when first created by a transaction, can be in an unreconciled state.
-Have a filtered list of all unreconciled parameters, which can be selected in a form.
-When the form is submitted, display all the transactions associated with that mapping.
-Another form allows the transaction mapping to be associated with a different transaction type, thus changing the categorization of all associated transactions
 - Have a way to disentangle a transaction from a transaction mapping.
 For example, a restaurant can be visited as both a social transaction and a family transaction.
 First, loosen the uniqueness constraint on the transaction mapping so that only the combination of (name, type) must be unique.
 Then, allow additional